ska-telescope/ska-mid-itf-engineering-tools/chrome_extensions/bookmark_updater/README.md

 # Bookmark Updater Chrome Extension

 ## Overview
-The Bookmark Updater is a Chrome extension designed to automatically update specified bookmarks' URLs to defined namespaces.
-It is meant to be used in Alfred's profile but can be adjusted to work on any bookmarks.
+The Bookmark Updater is a Chrome extension designed to automatically update specified bookmarks' URLs to new namespaces.
+It is meant to be used in Alfred's profile, as the default bookmarks are from there, but can be adjusted to work on any bookmarks and be added to any profile.
 It operates in the background, ensuring that the bookmarks are updated whenever the extension is installed or updated.

 ## Installation
 To install the extension locally:
 1. Clone the repository or download the files to your local machine.
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the upper right corner.
-4. Click "Load unpacked" and select the `bookmark_updater` project in the `chrome_extensions` directory.
+4. Click "Load unpacked" and select the `bookmark_updater` project from the `chrome_extensions` directory.
 5. The extension should now be visible in the Chrome extension manager.

 ## Configuration
 The extension uses the following configuration:
-- **Old Namespace**: The part of the URL that needs to be replaced.
+- **Old Namespace**: The part of the URL to be replaced.
 - **New Namespace**: The new part of the URL that replaces the old namespace.
 - **Bookmarks to Update**: A list of bookmark titles that the extension will search for and update.